ignaciojimenez/ignaciojimenezpi.github.io/photography/README.md

 ### Creating an Album

+The script will:
-The script will create optimized copies of your images, create the album page, and update the landing page automatically.
+1. Create optimized copies of your images
+2. Create the album page
+3. Update the albums.json file automatically

 ```bash
 ./venv/bin/python create_album.py [album-name] "Album Title" "Album Description" [path-to-images]